DownArrows/dab/README.md

 ## Web interface

  - `/` shows a custom web page, file, or directory listing, if the administrator has enabled this feature
+ - `/backup` redirects to `/backup/main`
+ - `/backup/main` triggers and offers for download a backup of the application's main database
+ - `/backup/secrets` triggers a backup of the database of secrets, but doesn't offer it for download
  - `/reports/<year>/<week number>` shows the report for the specified week of the year, where the week number is an [ISO week number](https://en.wikipedia.org/wiki/ISO_week_date)
  - `/reports/current` redirects to the report of the current week